bbazaglia/bbazaglia/README.md

 ### 🌱 Learning and Growing

-- Currently focusing on C and UNIX.
+- Currently focusing on C, C++ and NodeJs.
 - Always excited to explore new technologies.

 ### 🎯 Side Venture